therickle/rickle/README.md

 `w-pool [*coin]`
 Get a list of the donated tokens and coins that are used to pay rewards to those that have staked coins within Winston.

+_ balance _

+Usage :
+`w-bal [*coin]`
+Get the balance or balances of your tokens and coins with in Winston.

+Usage :
+`w-balance [*coin]`
+Get the balance or balances of your tokens and coins with in Winston.

 _ donate _

 Usage :